Random New Year Thoughts

 - Promod over at Riscario Insider had a harrowing Christmas when his son had a bad allergic reaction and spent Christmas in the Emergency Ward.

-- If anyone is really curious about how much “money” I make on this site, I post my income every work on my “working” blog Working Hard on the Internet as well.
+- If anyone is curious about how much “money” I make on this site, I post my income every work on my “working” blog Working Hard on the Internet.

 Lots of snow + OCTranspo strike shouldn’t mean that you’ve got to drive your kids to school, it should mean that the time is right to invest in a dogsled team!